Skip to main content

 This is because:

-• breast milk contains hormones that programs your baby's regulation of food intake
+• breast milk contains hormones that help regulate your baby's appetite

-• breastfed babies control the amount of milk they consume and finish feeding when they're satisfied - this helps them to control appetite from a very early stage
+• your baby can control the amount of milk they drink and finish feeding when they're satisfied

-• both amniotic fluid and breast milk can introduce tiny amounts of flavour - this can influence taste preferences and food choices after weaning onto solids
+• breast milk introduces tiny amounts of flavour - this can influence the food choices your baby makes after weaning onto solids

-Breastfeeding is a good start in setting up appetite controls in the baby.
-But many other factors such as lifestyle and nutrition influence your baby as they grow up too.
+Breastfeeding is a good start in setting up appetite controls in your baby.
+But many other things also influence your baby as they grow up.
+For example, lifestyle and nutrition.

 Dr Anne Doolan talks about breast milk